Aurélien Dutremble

-Aurélien Dutremble (born 23 December 1978) is a French politician of the National Rally who was elected member of the National Assembly for Saône-et-Loire's 3rd constituency in 2024.
-He serves as the departmental secretary of the RN in Saône-et-Loire, as a member of the Regional Council of Bourgogne-Franche-Comté, and as a municipal councillor in Mâcon.
+Aurélien Dutremble (/fr/; born 23 December 1978) is a French politician of the National Rally (RN) who has represented the 3rd constituency of Saône-et-Loire in the National Assembly since 2024.
+He also serves as the departmental secretary of the RN in Saône-et-Loire and as a member of the Regional Council of Bourgogne-Franche-Comté (2021present); he started his political career as a municipal councillor in Mâcon (20202026).

 Biography

-Aurélien Dutremble was born on December 23, 1978, in Saint-Rémy, Saône-et-Loire.
+Dutremble was born in 1978 in Saint-Rémy, Saône-et-Loire.
 A hospital technician by profession, he is the head of the National Rally in Saône-et-Loire.

 He decided to join the National Rally in 2015 to help, as an activist, one of his acquaintances who was running in the departmental and regional elections.
-Aurélien Dutremble describes himself as “self-taught.”
+Dutremble describes himself as "self-taught."

 In the 2020 municipal elections, he was elected city councilor of Mâcon, after leading the “Rassemblement national et d'ouverture” list.
 He was also elected, in the June 2021 regional elections, as a member of the Regional Council of Bourgogne-Franche-Comté.
 According to France Bleu, he is “little known outside his stronghold in Mâcon” and “reputed to be discreet.”
 Le Journal de Saône-et-Loire uses the same description, highlighting in a November 2023 article his lack of involvement in the municipal council and community council of Mâconnais Beaujolais Agglomération since the elections three and a half years earlier and his absence from the last nine community council meetings.

 He was elected representative of the third district of Saône-et-Loire's 3rd constituency on July 7, 2024, under the RN banner.
 In the second round, he won 50.06% of the vote, with only a 65-vote lead over the outgoing Renaissance (French political party) representative Rémy Rebeyrotte.